AWA40/backend/README.md

 # backend
-Repository for our project's backend systems with Java/Spring.
+Repository for our project's backend system.
+Made with Java/Spring.